Please keep up to date on the latest NSW Government health advice regarding COVID-19 and travel within NSW, here.

 For those who want a classic Sydney hotel

 Throughout Jonah’s 90-plus years of welcoming guests, its views have remained as dazzling as ever.
-It’s perched on top of a hill in Whale Beach 40 kilometres from the CBD, so offers vistas up and down the northern beaches coastline.
+It’s perched on top of a hill in Whale Beach 40 kilometres from the CBD, and offers vistas up and down the northern beaches coastline.
 If you can tear yourself away from the view, its 11 rooms have polished, Hamptons-style fit-outs that reflect the cool, beachy vibe of the smart locale, with beautiful parquetry flooring, bronze lamps, textured wallpaper, linen lounges and Smithmade timber tables.
 For many visitors though, its restaurant has been the draw.
-At the moment it’s manned by executive chef Matteo Zamboni, who brings inspiration from his time cooking in Italy.
+At the moment it’s manned by executive chef Peter Ridland.

 For a harbour jaunt

-Watsons Bay Boutique Hotel had a facelift last year as part of a multi-stage redevelopment, with 31 refurbished rooms unveiled.
+Watsons Bay Boutique Hotel had a facelift two year's ago as part of a multi-stage redevelopment, with 31 refurbished rooms unveiled.
 Seasoned globetrotter and respected interior designer Sibella Court put her spin on the accommodation, adding pattern rugs, textured cushions, weathered timber, crisp white linens and scientific drawings of blue swimmer crabs to its seaside aesthetic.
 Furnishings have been sourced locally and abroad, and there are custom artworks from Australian artists Peter Bainbridge and Neil Mallard.

 For those who like a personal touch

-Little Albion Guest House doesn’t feel like a hotel, thanks in large part to its warm and personalised service – expect friendly chats and to be greeted by your name throughout your stay.
-Your stay doesn’t start like many hotel stays do – by handing over a credit card.
-“We have our guests’ details [from their booking], so when they come in we have a chat [telling them how it works].
-It’s more about greeting a friend coming into your home,” says head host Wendy Norris.
+Crystalbrook Albion doesn’t feel like a hotel, thanks in large part to its warm and personalised service – expect friendly chats and to be greeted by your name throughout your stay.

 Each of the 35 rooms at this Surry Hills guesthouse has different features and amenities – some have pink velvet armchairs and freestanding bathtubs, while others have cosy reading nooks and rainfall showerheads.
 They’re all linked by a common aesthetic of dark-coloured timber, marble surfaces, textural furnishings and brass fittings.